 - Tracker with immobilisation – these involve an extra “tag” on your keyring – without this tag in the vehicle the car will not start.
 And even if the car is taken with the keys, normally the tracker aids in recovery.
 We say “normally” because thieves can block the GPS reception and data transmission from the tracker.

-So, if you are worried about vehicle theft, or you have a Range Rover, BMW, Mercedes, Audi or any high performance vehicle, please contact us and we can help prevent your car from being stolen.
+So, if you are worried about vehicle theft, or you have a Range Rover, BMW, Mercedes, Audi, Bentley or Rolls Royce or any high performance vehicle, please contact us using the form below and we can help prevent your car from being stolen.